kscieslinski/CTF/pwn/phoenix/format-three/README.md

 ```

 ### Goal
-The goal is obvious, we have to set `changeme` with `0x64457845`.
+The goal is obvious, we have to set `changeme` to `0x64457845`.

 ### Vulnerabilities
-The program is vulnerable to format-string.
-It first reads user input into `buf`:
+The program is vulnerable to format-string attack.
+It first reads user innput into `buf`:

 ```c
 if (read(0, buf, sizeof(buf) - 1) <= 0) {